Croebh/avrae-sublime/README.md

 #### Updating your aliases/snippets

-If you wish to update them, you can run ``Avrae Utilities: Update Workshop Alias``.
+If you wish to update them, you can run ``Avrae Utilities: Update Workshop Alias``, which will push the currently open alias to the workshop, using the `collection.id` that is saved to the same folder.
+It will then also update the currently active code version to the new one added by this command.
+After that, you're good to test it in Discord.

 #### Folder Structure